jhenshaw/InstaSky/README.md

 While there are a few projects that will bring your Bluesky feed to a web page, and some applications that will give you media-filtered views of your Bluesky content, InstaSky does both at once:

-* Your own website (www.yourname.com) becomes a location to showcase your media posts.
+* Your own website (www.yourname.com) becomes a location to showcase your media (image and video) posts.
-* Supports AT Protocol growth with links back to Bluesky everywhere.
 * Faithfully replicates the desktop Instagram profile experience, including infinite scroll.
 * Delivers an elegant mobile, touch-friendly interface (whereas Instagram forced you to install their app).
+* Supports AT Protocol growth with links back to Bluesky everywhere.
 * Can be easily and thoroughly customized.
 No obfuscated CSS, no limited CSS overrides.

 <img src="/assets/iphone.png" width="450px">